Why breastfeed?

 Colostrum, which is the first milk you produce after birth, is the perfect food for your newborn.
-You make just a small amount of it, but it contains lots of antibodies, which help to protect your baby from infections, and prebiotics, which help your baby have healthy gut bacteria.
+You make just a small amount of it, but it contains lots of antibodies, which help to protect your pēpi from infections.
+It also contains prebiotics, which help make sure your pēpi has healthy gut bacteria.

-Breastfeeding has many important benefits for mothers and for babies.
-For mothers it:
+Breastfeeding has many important benefits for mothers and pēpi.

-- can help you lose your baby weight
+- can help you lose your pēpi weight

 - gives you a good chance to rest and relax while you're feeding